cdent/gabbi/docs/source/index.rst

 Initiative" or "Glorious And Basic Beta Investigator".
 These are not good enough so the search continues.

-If you want to get straight to creating tests, look at the test files in the `source distribution`_ and :doc:`format`.
-A tutorial is in the works.
+If you want to get straight to creating tests, look at :doc:`example`, the test files in the `source distribution`_ and :doc:`format`.
+A full tutorial is in the works.

 .. _source distribution: https://github.com/cdent/gabbi